ESPRI-Mod/synda/sdt/doc/download_guide.md

     synda install [ ID ] [ FACET ]...

 This command adds matching file(s) in the download queue.
-A background process (Synda daemon) checks the download queue every few minutes and download the files.
+Synda background process see new files have been added to the queue and download the files.

+The downloaded files are stored in the [*date* directory](configuration_parameter_reference.md#coredata_path).

 ### Example